OUCompilers/cs4100-sp22/pe1.md

 ## Bonus points (x2) for the one(s) who reach the highest level in Rust

-To claim your bonus points, post your Rust rank and percentage in the Q&A channel in Teams.
+To claim your bonus points, post your Rust rank and percentage in the Q&A channel in Teams before the deadline.

 ![](https://i.imgur.com/oJNrVRV.png)